 B. Major Research Paper

 Students may choose to complete a major research paper.
 Their program of study would include the three mandatory courses for all students, five elective courses and a major research paper in lieu of two elective courses.
-Subject to program requirements, a student may be permitted to take up to two graduate courses in another department/program.
+Subject to program requirements, a student may be permitted to take graduate courses in another department/program.
 Major research paper requirements and supervisory responsibilities follow those guidelines set by Graduate Studies.

 The major research paper pathway is especially suited to professionals working in the field who want to expand their knowledge base in relation to their current practices, leadership roles, and future responsibilities.
 The goal is to create opportunities for combining scholarly reflection with practical involvement and self-initiated fieldwork.
 The major research paper will emphasize practice-based modes of investigation, such as action research of classroom practice, leadership initiatives, and curriculum development.
 The paper will be equal to a thesis in academic quality but be more limited in scope and/or originality.
 The major research paper will be reviewed by two faculty in the M.Ed. program.